 Through decades of research, the field of behavior analysis has developed teaching techniques that are proven to increase meaningful behaviors and decrease those that interfere with learning.
-Applied Behavior Analysis (ABA) takes these tools, or interventions and applies them to improve socially significant behaviors; this in turn improves their capacity to interact meaningfully in the world around them.
-There are a number of behavior-based and empirically supported treatments used in treating individuals with autism and neurodevelopmental disorders including: Pivotal Response Treatment (PRT) and Discrete Trial Training (DTT).
+Applied Behavior Analysis (ABA) takes these interventions and applies them to improve socially significant behaviors; this in turn improves children’s capacity to interact meaningfully in the world around them.
+There are a number of behavior-based and empirically supported treatments used in treating individuals with autism and neurodevelopmental disorders including Pivotal Response Treatment (PRT) and Discrete Trial Training (DTT).

 Applied Behavior Analysis